thingsthatdothings/thingsthatdothings.github.io/_posts/2023-04-28-camelcamelcamel.md

 Check out the price history:

 + **[CamelCamelCamel](https://ca.camelcamelcamel.com/)**
+    - this does not show coupons in history
 + **[Keepa](https://keepa.com/)**
+    - this sometimes shows lightning deals in history
+    - can search for daily/weekly deals across Amazon

 Notes:
-- if there was a lower price with a coupon, it may not show in history
-- if you are using an Apple iOS device, google around for the camelcamelcamel iOS shortcut
+- if you are using an Apple iOS device, google around for the camelcamelcamel and/or keepa iOS shortcuts